Panel tackles gender inequities, predicts “a massive year for women”

 Genesee Health Plan:

 Panelists urged support of a one-mill renewal for the Genesee Health Plan (GHP) which will appear on the county ballot in November 2018.
-GHP serves all Genesee County residents 19-years or older who are under 195percent ofthe poverty line and have no other insurance coverage.
+GHP serves all Genesee County residents 19-years or older who are under 195 percent of the poverty line and have no other insurance coverage.

 “It’s especially important that people who are concerned about access to health coverage pay attention to this millage renewal in the county,” cautioned Kahn.
 “Women are intensively served by the Genesee Health Plan.
 GHP provides (hundreds and hundreds) of breast cancer and cervical screenings a year.”